 1. From 2017-18 baseline for Suncorp corporate operations in Australia and New Zealand 2.
 From receipt of a valid invoice.
 Excludes New Zealand and suppliers with payment terms beyond 30 days 3.
 Based on Global Investor Coalition definition

 Youth Connect social benefit bond

-The Social Benefit

-Bond has already

-90 young people

-and we will continue

-to provide support

-throughout the life

-to many more

-of the program.

-supported over
+The Social Benefit Bond has already supported over 90 young people and we will continue to provide support to many more throughout the life of the program.

 HELPING TO REDUCE YOUTH HOMELESSNESS